Remus Vlad: Club career

 Vlad was born 19 January 1946 in Cinciș, Hunedoara County, Romania and began playing junior-level football in 1957 at Minerul Teliuc.
 In 1960 he moved to Metalul Hunedoara where he worked with junior coach Dumitru Pătrașcu, then six years later he started to play for the senior squad in Divizia B.

 Vlad was close to a move to Dinamo București, but eventually he went to Argeș Pitești.
 There, on 18 August 1968 he made his Divizia A debut under coach Ion Bălănescu in a 4–0 home win against Politehnica Iași.
 In his first years at the club he would make a successful partnership in the central defense with Ion Barbu.
 After Barbu went to play for Beşiktaş, Vlad was elected as the team's captain, as star player Nicolae Dobrin insisted for this because he appreciated Vlad's professionalism.
 In the 1971–72 season he helped Argeș win their first title, as coaches Titus Ozon and Florin Halagian gave him 30 appearances.
 Afterwards he played four games in the 1972–73 European Cup, eliminating Aris Bonnevoie in the first round, then in the following one they won a home game with 2–1 against Real Madrid, but lost the second leg with 3–1.
 Years later in an interview for the Adevărul newspaper, he talked about the victory against the Spaniards:"I am proud of the fact that I was the captain of the team.
 That match was the biggest event in my sporting life, I met a huge team.
 It was a performance, we beat the great Real Madrid in Pitești.
 The Spaniards had a team with many internationals.
 We were a group of young people, including Florin Halagian, our coach was young.
 We also had a very good second coach, Tănase Dima.
 I had no special preparation for the match against Real.
 Before the match, we all had special personal experiences, because we realized what a great team we were going to play with, the legendary Santiago Bernabéu was also present in Pitești.
 It was an extraordinary event, I was somehow floating."

 In 1974, Vlad returned to Hunedoara in Divizia B, helping them gain promotion to the first league two years later.
-Vlad's last Divizia A appearance occurred on 4 December 1977 in a 1–0 home win to Olimpia Satu Mare, having a total of 219 matches with four goals in the competition, also totaling 10 games in European competitions (including four in the Inter-Cities Fairs Cup).
+Vlad's last Divizia A appearance occurred on 4 December 1977 in a 1–0 home win to Olimpia Satu Mare, totaling 219 matches with four goals in the competition and 10 games in European competitions (including four in the Inter-Cities Fairs Cup).